SaiskiFunctions/GraphWFC.rs/README.md

 At its core this implementation of WFC takes some uncollapsed graph, assigns an entropy value to each vertex on the graph based on its set of labels and uses a process of elimination to remove possibilities of vertex positions until the algorithm reaches a contradition, in which case it fails or the graph is fully collapsed.

+`OBSERVE`-ing a vertex means to collapse its set of possible labels down to singleton set.

+`PROPAGATE`-ing a vertex's information means to find vertices that are connected to vertex where information has changed and constrain them based on the new information.

 ```
 LOOP: